 Officers will often use their own expressions of annoyance with you in order to encourage you to speak, to consent to a search, or to remain present when you are free to leave.
 They may make it seem if you do not “cooperate” with them, you will go to jail, when the exact opposite is true.
 Remember that the officer is asking you to “cooperate” in your own conviction.
 If you are effectively handling the situation by remaining silent and asserting your rights, the officer may become frustrated by that alone, as the vast majority of people are not disciplined enough to remain silent when actually confronted by a police officer.
 In these situations, the officer’s annoyance may be genuine, but it means that you are performing well, not badly.

 Remember that the officer has been professionally trained to manipulate and lie to suspects in order to induce them to incriminate themselves.
 The officer also has had the opportunity to practice on a daily basis for years.
 If a police officer speaks to you, irrespective of what he may say to the contrary, you must assume that he is doing so because you are a suspect.

 Your Normal Social Reflexes Will Not Help You

 You have been culturally conditioned to behave in certain ways when interacting with other human beings.
 Police officers know this, and will use social and cultural norms against you in your encounters with them.
 You will have to engage every ounce of will to resist your day to day tendencies in interacting with others.

-- Walking away is either rude or cowardly.
+- Walking away is either rude, cowardly, or an indication of guilt.

-- Stone faced silence is a bizarre or cowardly response.
+- Stone faced silence is a bizarre, cowardly, or guilty response.